muff1nman/ClassNotes/Econ/EconAndTech.md

         - institutional
 - Why would firms voluntarily pass proprietary technology to another firm?
     - Technology Licensing
-        - More likely with small firms that dont have the supply chain, captial raising, and marketing capabilities of larger firms
+        - More likely with small firms that don't have the supply chain, capital raising, and marketing capabilities of larger firms
     - Technology Sharing Consortiums
         -
     - They choose the most profitable option (possibly both)
 - What circumstances would lead to this?
-    - See above
+    - Dunno
 - Why do some firms form consortiums?
     - Advantage for participants by sharing R&D
     - Strong incentives to comply with agreements